babygang-c64/BygShellV2/README.md

 - Play nicely along BASIC, and as much as possible avoid hitting the BASIC RAM space

 All of this has been developped using an iPad, you know, the "consume only device" :)

+## What it's not ##

+- A new OS : the objective is to complete existing C64 BASIC invite capabilities, not to build something new from the ground up (and there are some nice things available already for that : C64OS, GEOS, CP/M65...)
+- A GUI/TUI : even if the BIOS functions provide some capabilities, it's not a GUI framework (don't expect mouse support too)
+- A shell with file and directory commands : we're not going to bring cp / cd / rm / rmdir / mkdir... and any command that already exists in the JiffyDOS wedge (and space is precious)
+- A shell loop with a prompt, that was the first attempt, and that was a wrong idea : BYG Shell needs to live alongside BASIC invite and DOS wedge, and to coexist with your C64 programs as much as possible (we call it "shell extension" for a reason)

 ## Shell commands

 ### Script and external commands execution

-All commands (internal and external) start with *
-When a command is not found in the internal commands list then a lookup is done on disk on the current device for the time beeing, if the currrent device is not defined, tries on disk #8.
+All commands (internal and external) start with * (hello BBC) When a command is not found in the internal commands list then a lookup is done on disk on the current device for the time beeing, if the currrent device is not defined, tries on disk #8.
+It is planned to provide the ability to choose the device / directory location of commands.

 There are no more shell scripts as you can use the commands within BASIC programs baby !